Here’s a look at the 9/11 Commission, whose report was released on July 22, 2004.

 Intelligence Collection, Analysis, and Management (including oversight and resource allocation)

-International Counterterrorism Policy, including states that harbor or harbored terrorists, or offer or offered terrorists safe havens
+International Counterterrorism Policy, including states that harbor or harbored terrorists, or offer terrorists safe havens

 Border Security and Foreign Visitors